Find Nursing Colleges

 Private not-for-profit Public vs. Private

 There are 5,366 students at CUA in total, 3,055 of which are undergraduates, and of those, 2,934 are full-time.
-It takes the average CUA undergraduate about 4.1 years to complete their degree.
+The average graduation time for an undergraduate student at CUA is 4.1 years.

-Roughly 56% of students at CUA take out loans to pay for college.
-The average amount of student loans is $8,941 a year.
-CUA has a 1.2% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+Roughly 54% of students at CUA take out loans to pay for college.
+The typical student loan amount is $10,152 a year.

 #4